OctopusDeploy/docs/docs/deployment-examples/azure-deployments/deploying-to-service-fabric/deploying-a-package-to-a-service-fabric-cluster/index.md

 ---
-title: Deploying a Package to an Azure Service Fabric Cluster
+title: Deploying a package to an Azure Service Fabric cluster
 description: Octopus Deploy can help you perform repeatable and controlled deployments to Service Fabric clusters.
 position: 0
 ---